 You’ll want to find a way to get the hermit crab to relax enough to let go of you.

-Flatten your hand if it’s not already.
-Flattening your hand will help decrease any threat your hermit crab may have felt before it decided to pinch you.
+Flatten your hand if it’s not already flat.
+This will help decrease any threat your hermit crab may have felt before it decided to pinch you.

 Put Your Hand into Water

-With the hermit crab still holding on to your hand, lower your hand into some saltwater or freshwater, as this may make the hermit crab let go of you.
+With the hermit crab still holding on, lower your hand into some saltwater or freshwater, which may encourage it to let go of you.

 Don’t stick your hand under running tap water to try to make it let go.
 The chemicals in tap water are toxic to hermit crabs, and you could accidentally drown them.